-Merson Law is the best birth injury medical malpractice law firm in New York City.
+Merson Law is the best birth injury law firm in New York City.

-Founder Jordan Merson of Merson Law has built a stellar reputation representing birth injury medical malpractice clients who have suffered catastrophic injuries.
-The birth injury medical malpractice team at Merson Law has extensive experience litigating medical malpractice cases valued in excess of $1 million and much of their background includes prosecuting cases that have resolved for more than $10 million.
+Founder Jordan Merson of Merson Law has built a stellar reputation representing birth injury law clients who have suffered catastrophic injuries.
+The birth injury law team at Merson Law has extensive experience litigating birth injury medical malpractice cases valued in excess of $1 million and much of their background includes prosecuting cases that have resolved for more than $10 million.

-Here are some of the birth injury medical malpractice cases litigated by Jordan Merson of Merson Law*:
+Here are some of the birth injury law cases litigated by Jordan Merson of Merson Law*:

 - $17 million for failure to timely perform c-section on baby